Serj-Sxhx/Vaults/01 Projects/Enabling the 'Golden age of pedagogy'.md

 4. What is the nature of healthy, sustainable motivation, and how do we systematically inspire it in individual learners?
 5. A big one: how do we *combine solutions* to the above so that they don’t trade off against one another?

-Wha is the relationship between between cognitive development, character development, enculturation, and vocational training.
+What is the relationship between between cognitive development, character development, enculturation, and vocational training.

 > As the printing press made possible books in the vernacular, unlocking freedom of conscience; as property rights made possible industry, unlocking material abundance; so software promises to make possible high-agency pedagogy and to unlock human self-creation.